dominikj111/shelly-bunny/readme.md

 ## Getting Started

-1. fetch repository `git clone ...shelly-bunny.git && cd shelly-bunny`
+1. fetch repository `git clone .../shelly-bunny.git && cd shelly-bunny`
 2. install dependencies `bun install`
 3. install executable shortcuts to preferred destination listen in the $PATH environment `bun run . install -d ~/personal-cli`
 4. from any location, trigger the script `tsum -a 1 -b 2` to confirm the functionality